ACE8041 : Ecosystem Management

 Assessment Rationale And Relationship

-The two case studies (a management plan of <2000 words and grant proposal of <1500) will test knowledge and understanding of conservation issues and the application of the scientific method to the solution of conservation management problems.
+The case study (management plan) will test knowledge and understanding of conservation issues and the application of the scientific method to the solution of conservation management problems.